Comprehensive Guide to Selling Distressed Properties with Squatters

 Can You Kick Out a Squatter in Massachusetts?

 If you wake up one morning to find someone living in your vacant Agawam property, dealing with it legally means knowing your rights and steps.
-Massachusetts law wants all property owners, including those who are only trying to get squatters off their land, to follow due process—no self-help tactics allowed.
+Massachusetts law wants all property owners, including those who are only trying to get squatters off their land, to follow due process; no self-help tactics are allowed.

 Start by determining whether the person is genuinely a squatter and has no right to be there or has, legally or quietly, crossed into tenancy rights.
 Once you are sure they are squatters, the official eviction process begins with a formal notice to vacate the premises.